foxthefox/ioBroker.ecoflow-mqtt/README.md

 * the defined devices are connected to the adapter via mqtt
 * the adapter filters the incomming messages of the devices. only changed values are stored internally
+* if the App prevents adjusting at a certain condition, when known it is replicated (e.g. inverter ON when below minimum battery charge is prevented, you can see a warning in the log )
 * not everything is known, so information to status interpretation may be uncertain, this is mostly marked with trailing "?"

 ### remarks to update of data point setup (min, max, unit, ....)